 Today, websites and mobile apps must be more user-friendly than ever before.
 In the past, users were willing to accept slower websites with loads of popups, or apps that occasionally crashed –but not anymore.
 Technology has improved and customer expectations have also leaped forward.

 Don't cut corners with your website design; it affects the entire sales and marketing funnel for your digital product.
-The best strategy is to partner with a professional company that can build a website that is completely centred on user experience.
+The best strategy is to partner with a professional Web Design company that can build a website that is completely centred on user experience.

 Once you have validated your idea and developed your UX website, it's time to start growing your digital business.
 You can do this by following the growth and traction funnel to its logical conclusion.
 If you follow the model, you should stay on track to a successful product.